NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

 Often problems don't happen just once and may not occur in a repeatable fashion.
 If you have additional information that is potentially useful for your issue, please submit the new information to your **existing help ticket number**.
-You can do this by simply replying to the last email sent to you by the help system (the ticket ID should be in the subject line), or replying to the ticket in the `customer portal
+You can do this by simply replying to the last e-mail sent to you by the help system (the ticket ID should be in the subject line), or replying to the ticket in the `customer portal
 <https://helpdesk.rdhpcs.noaa.gov/otrs/customer.pl>`_.
 For Gaea and PPAN